TritonDataCenter/rfd/rfd/0029/README.md

 state: draft
 ---

-# RFD 29 Nothing in SDC should rely on ur outside bootstrapping and emergencies
+# RFD 29 Nothing in Triton should rely on ur outside bootstrapping and emergencies

 ## Introduction